 - All scholarship recipients must maintain 10 International Programs volunteer hours each semester

 - In-state waivers awarded by competitive scholarships, grants, or scholarships.

 - Senate Bill 1528

 - F-1 and J-1 students pending Change of Status (COS).

-F-1 Graduate students will have the opportunities to receive graduate assistantships.
+F-1 Graduate students will have the opportunity to receive graduate assistantships.
 Graduate students are eligible to apply for Graduate Assistantships each semester they are enrolled at UHV.
-These limited positions are renewed each semester or academic year, depending on the needs of the School of Arts and Sciences, School of Business Administration, and the School of Education and Human Development.
+These limited positions are renewed each semester or academic year, depending on the needs of the College of Liberal Arts, College of Natural and Applied Science, College of Business and the College of Education and Health Professions.
 Please contact your academic school for information on how to apply for the graduate assistantships:

 If you are approved to receive a graduate assistantship, you will be notified by mail and the letter will list the terms of employment.
 You may need to accept the terms of employment by signing the letter and returning it to the academic school in order to be eligible for the assistantship.
 Check with your academic school to make yourself aware of their procedures.
 A copy of the letter will be sent to the International Programs Office to be placed in your student file.
 Please visit the International Programs Office to apply for your social security number.
 Once the assistantship is awarded please work with the Human Resources Office and/or Student Billing.

 Please work with appropriate academic school to learn of the total cost of the graduate assistantship.
 Graduate assistantships are awarded only to graduate students and must be approved by the appropriate academic school.
 The work involved must be relevant to the recipient’s degree program and of value to the university.
 Assistantships are ordinarily provided by the academic schools but may also be provided by other administrative units, so long as the assistantship meets the above criteria and is approved in writing by the dean of the appropriate school.